-Round Eight Proud of Them honorees shine
+Round Eight Proud of Them honourees shine

 The full list of recipients were; Sarah Clair Jackson, 17, GT, – academics; Brianna Bodden,16, BT – Academics; Anja van Genderen, BT – academics; Kareem Foster, 17, BT, – Sports; Joshewa Frederick-Charlery, 20, GT – Sports; Jonathan Key, 18, GT – Academics; Jared McGill, GT – Community Service; Bradley McLaughlin, 15, BT – Culture; Jenelle McLaughlin, 23, GT – George Town, Academics/Community Service; Isabella Powery, 14, WB – Sports; Janelle Syms, 19, WB – Academics and Ashli Welcome, 22 , BT – Academics.

-Round Eight Proud of Them honorees shine
+Round Eight Proud of Them honourees shine

-Young Bodden Towners shined in Round Eight of the Proud of Them 2017 awards… With half of the awardees hailing from the Eastern district.
+Young Bodden Towners shined in Round Eight of the Proud of Them 2017 awards, with half of the awardees hailing from the Eastern district.

 Add Comment